Application Gateway listener configuration

 You can centralize TLS/SSL certificate management and reduce encryption-decryption overhead for a backend server farm.
 Centralized TLS handling also lets you specify a central TLS policy that's suited to your security requirements.
-You can choose default, predefined, or custom TLS policy.
+You can choose predefined or custom TLS policy.

 You configure TLS policy to control TLS protocol versions.
-You can configure an application gateway to use a minimum protocol version for TLS handshakes from TLS1.0, TLS1.1, and TLS1.2.
+You can configure an application gateway to use a minimum protocol version for TLS handshakes from TLS1.0, TLS1.1, TLS1.2, and TLS1.3.
 By default, SSL 2.0 and 3.0 are disabled and aren't configurable.
 For more information, see Application Gateway TLS policy overview.

 After you create a listener, you associate it with a request-routing rule.
 That rule determines how requests that are received on the listener are routed to the back end.